pmerrill/PebbleMVC/README.md

 <br/>

 ## Origin
 The core code is based on the MVC created in [Brad Traversy's Udemy course](https://www.udemy.com/course/object-oriented-php-mvc/).
-I highly recommend enrolling if you are new to PHP OOP, or want to get a better understanding how the core components of this repository were put together.
+I highly recommend enrolling if you are new to PHP OOP, or want to get a better understanding for how the core components of this repository were put together.
 <br/>

 **fyi**, I'm tinkering with this.
 It's a work-in-progress and I plan to build it out a little more over time.